AKC Color & Markings

 It is very advisable to maintain a relationship with your puppy's breeder.
 The breeder can be an invaluable friend to you throughout your Boxer's life, and can advise you about care and health matters that are unique to the breed.

 Bringing a puppy or even an older dog into your home and your life is a major decision.
-It brings with it responsibility and commitment, but it also renders supreme joy, laughter, and sadly, but inevitably, tears.
+It brings with it responsibility and commitment, but it also renders joy, laughter, and happiness..
 No one of us who has ever shared his life with a Boxer would have it any other way.

 List of Additional Boxer Books - Compiled by Vickie Rounsaville-Millard